webrecorder/replayweb.page/docs/docs/user-guide/sharing.md

 ## Can't Share Links to Local Files

 URLs that have a source URL component of `source=file://...` can not be shared as they refer to a local file on your machine.
-Loading that URL by anyone else will result in an error.
+Anyone else attempting to load that URL will get an error.

 ## Sharing Archived Items with Google Drive